asepsetyawan/CSS/README.md

 ### Comments

 * Prefer line comments (`//` in LESS-land) to block comments.
-* Prefer comments on their own line.
-Avoid end-of-line comments.
 * Write detailed comments for code that isn't self-documenting:
-  - Uses of z-index
-  - Compatibility or browser-specific hacks